ZussmanFranz/key-hard/README.md

 |   └───src     # Source code of scraper
 |   └───results # Scraping results
 |
-└───tests # UI tests
+└───tests # Web tests

 ```

-Every empty directory was initialized with ```.gitkeep``` file inside of it. **It is needed to be deleted after any other content is created inside such directory.**
+Every empty directory was initialized with `.gitkeep` file inside of it. **It is needed to be deleted after any other content is created inside such directory.**